janison/theBFG/backlog.md

   - or could just use a setting and a level adjuster thingy to allow easy zooming?, mouse wheel?

 - auto-scaling of workers on node to allow dynamic sizing based on CPU/MEM usage of test scenario

-             - indicate active work on each worker?
+- indicate active work on each worker? overlay on CPU graph to make trends easier to spot?

  - spawning test environments
    - faciliate being able to script different test environment scenarios such that you can target tests at partciular environments and allow the cluster to be configured with workers of various tag types so you can model complex integration test scenarios